 If you’re looking to get your tablet or laptop connected, Southern Phone’s got you covered with four 4G data-only SIMs running on the unequalled Telstra 4G network – 5GB for $30/month to 30GB for $85/month, with no contract.
 Not only will those plans get your devices online when you’re on the move, they’ll also let you easily get online when you’re somewhere where there’s no other option – and the no-contract plans make that especially painless.

-They also offer “Green” mobile broadband plans that run on the Optus 4G Plus network, offering slightly more data for slightly less money per month, heading all the way up to a massive 140GB for $77.
+They also offer “Green” mobile broadband plans that run on the Optus 4G Plus network, offering slightly more data for slightly less money per month, offering up to 25GB for $50/month on a 12-month contract.

 Southern Phone customer service and support